symfony/symfony-docs/book/part12.rst

 and much more.
 The Symfony dependency injection container is really powerful and is able to manage any kind of PHP class.

-Don't yell at me if you don't want to have a dependency injection container in your framework.
+Don't yell at me if you don't want to use a dependency injection container in your framework.
 If you don't like it, don't use it.
 It's your framework, not mine.